zachdaniel/zachdaniel.github.io/_posts/2018-09-27-are-you-ready-to-start-adding-business-logic.md

 There is nothing wrong with focusing on speed, and we've all been in a place where we really had no choice.
-I would, however, like to urge anyone starting out on a significant project to reconsider exactly what constitutes the "viable" in a minimum viable product.
+I would, however, like to urge anyone starting out on a significant project to reconsider exactly what constitutes the "viable" in "minimum viable product".
 The bar is a lot higher than you'd like to think.

 <!--more-->